END-OF-GRADE (EOG) TESTING

 END-OF-COURSE (EOC) TESTING

-North Carolina End-of-Course tests are administered as the final exams for Biology, English II, and NC Math I courses in grades 9-12.
+North Carolina End-of-Course tests are administered as the final exams for Biology, English II, NC Math I and NC Math 3 courses in grades 9-12.
 Some 8th grade students also take NC Math I, and these students take the EOC as their final exam.
 For additional information about each assessment, click one of the links below.

 Students in grades 10, 11, and 12 are provided several opportunities to demonstrate college and career readiness as they prepare to exit high school.